We're continuing to update our visitor guidelines for the health and safety of our patients and team members.

 If you're allowed a visitor, that one person is the only person allowed to visit you for the length of your stay.

-The unit manager can make exceptions for the following cases.
+The unit manager or patient's care team can make exceptions for the following cases.

 If facing death, we can allow two visitors, 24/7.